MicrosoftDocs/connected-spaces/articles/camera-placement-general.md

-# General guidelines and scenarios for placing cameras for use with Dynamics 365 Connected Store
+# Scenarios for placing cameras to use with Dynamics 365 Connected Store

-## Scenarios

 The main scenarios for camera placement include the following zones: